 3103F.4.2.7 Deterministic earthquake motions.
 Deterministic ground motions from "scenario" earthquakes may be used for comparison purposes.
 Deterministic peak ground accelerations and spectral accelerations may be obtained using the "Critical Seismic Source" with maximum earthquake magnitude and its closest appropriate distance to the MOT.
-"Critical Seismic Source" is that which results in the largest computed median peak ground acceleration and spectral acceleration values when appropriate attenuation relationships are used.
+"Critical Seismic Source" is that which results in the largest computed median peak ground acceleration and spectral acceleration ships are used.
 The values obtained from multiple attenuation relationships should be used to calculate the median peak ground acceleration and spectral acceleration values.

-For comparison, the values of peak ground accelerations and spectral accelerations may be obtained from the USGS maps [3.1], corresponding to the Maximum Considered Earthquake (MCE).
-In this case, the median values of peak ground acceleration and spectral acceleration values shall be 2/3 (see Section 1.6 of FEMA 356 [3.1]) of the values shown on the USGS maps.
+For comparison, the values of peak ground accelerations and spectral accelerations may be obtained from the USGS maps, corresponding to the Maximum Considered Earthquake (MCE).
+In this case, the median values of peak ground acceleration and spectral acceleration values shall be 2/3 (see Section 1.6 of FEMA 356 [3.2]) of the values shown on the USGS maps.